RedTurtle/redturtle.prenotazioni/README.rst

     - name: Service3
         key: ABC312

-If you want to automize the env var assignment, to use the normal **yaml** configuration file in your buildout.
+If you want to automize the env var assignment using the normal **yaml** configuration file in your buildout.
 Add the following config to your buildout.cfg.
 It is supposed that you also add the appio_config_keys.yam file to the buildout directory.